Burgos: Trams

 A project to implement a tram for the city has been planned, which would run the length of the Boulevard, officially called the Avenida de Valencia.
 It would consist of a line of about 12 km long and will originate from the Burgos-Rosa de Lima railway station and end at the University of Burgos.
 Its cost is estimated between 80 and 120 million euros.

 Due to the economic crisis and real estate, the project has been postponed temporarily until further funding becomes available.
 In February 2010 work began on the development of the Boulevard, which reserves a lane for public transport: first buses, and eventually the tram.

 Bus

 Burgos has an international bus station located in the city centre, just one hundred meters from the Cathedral.
-It connects the city with nearly every region of Spain, as well as with a wide number of European (Amsterdam, Basel, Bern, Bratislava, Brussels, Cologne, Hamburg, Frankfurt, Geneva, Gdańsk, Kyiv, Lisbon, Ljubljana, Lviv, Łódź, London, Lyon, Marseille, Moscow, Munich, Nice, Paris, Porto, Prague, Rotterdam, Sofia, The Hague, Warsaw, Zürich) and even North African (Casablanca, Marrakech, Rabat) cities.
+It connects the city with nearly every region of Spain, as well as with a wide number of European (Amsterdam, Basel, Bern, Bratislava, Brussels, Cologne, Hamburg, Frankfurt, Geneva, Gdańsk, Kyiv, Lisbon, Ljubljana, Lviv, Łódź, London, Lyon, Marseille, Moscow, Munich, Nice, Paris, Porto, Prague, Rotterdam, Sofia, The Hague, Warsaw, Zurich) and even North African (Casablanca, Marrakesh, Rabat) cities.